 - Fever.
 Normally, I barely register 98 on a thermometer on a good day.
 So this was a sure sign that something was up.

 - Swelling in my ankles, hands, wrists, and feet.

 - Every single lymph node in my body was sensitive to touch, and those areas just ached all the time — without being touched.
 I learned that I had lymph nodes in places I never knew I had lymph nodes.
 I guess this is the same as swollen glands.

 - Every single muscle in my body ached for no reason.
 I had not done anything strenuous in the days leading up to this.
 But even my ribs hurt to touch, and my hips.
 I just felt like I’d been beat up.

-- A weird sensitivity on various places of my scalp.
-NOT a headache though.
+- A weird sensitivity on various places of my scalp — NOT a headache though.
 Not a migraine either.
 It’s as if the pain was from the inside out, but you didn’t notice it until you touched it on the outside.
-Mostly as the very top center of my scalp, and at the base of my neck — right where the head and neck meet.
-This is the one and only symptom that has never gone away from the day my symptoms began.
+Mostly at the very top center of my scalp, and at the base of my neck — right where the head and neck meet.
+This is the one and only symptom that has never gone away from that very first day my physical signs of Lyme Disease began.

 - My throat was very red, but it wasn’t sore.
 With the fever, inner ear pain, and swollen glands behind my ears at my throat… it appeared there could be something with the throat going on.

 - Numbness that came & went on my last 3 fingers on each hand (fingertips only), as well as the last 3 toes on each foot (tips only).
 Plus, the tips of my ears felt tingly and numb most of the time.